SpearsArmory/spears-armory-website/README.md

-# Spears Armory - Vercel Ready
+# Spears Armory Vercel Deployment

-Next.js version with zero dependencies.
-Ready to deploy on Vercel with no build errors.
+This is the corrected and Vercel-ready Next.js app with the required `pages/` directory in place.